jjcyz/destination.ai/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Vancouver Route Recommendation System to various platforms.
+This guide covers deploying the Route Recommendation System to various platforms.

 ## 🐳 Docker Deployment